reethushree/Blood-Bank-Management-System/README.md

+# Blood-Bank-System#
-# Blood-Bank-System is a management technique which can efficiently handle data related to blood banks.It supports user and admin interfaces.Admin can manage all the data and can respond to requests raised by users.
+It is a management technique which can efficiently handle data related to blood banks.It supports user and admin interfaces.Admin can manage all the data and can respond to requests raised by users.